saddam1999/OpenBypass-1/README.md

 # OpenBypass
 An MDM bypass & iOS OTA disabler/eraser application written in C#.

-# Development
+# Contributing

 Anyone is welcome to work on & contribute to the project as long as they abide by the license.
 Keep in mind any code added will be reviewed if submitted & may take a few days to be added to the repository.
+If you wish to contribute, please fork this repository, make your changes, & create a pull request for the process to start.

 # Third Party Libraries